Updated 19 February 2015

 18.4 Under this Schedule 3 exemption, the privilege of giving any medical treatment or carrying out minor surgery, not involving entry into a body cavity, is given to:

-- Registered or listed veterinary nurses under the direction of their veterinary surgeon employer to animals under their employer's care.
+- Registered veterinary nurses under the direction of their veterinary surgeon employer to animals under their employer's care.
 The directing veterinary surgeon must be satisfied that the veterinary nurse is qualified to carry out the medical treatment or minor surgery (see paragraph 18.5).

 - Student veterinary nurses under the direction of their veterinary surgeon employer to animals under their employer's care.
-In addition, medical treatment or minor surgery must be supervised by a veterinary surgeon or registered or listed veterinary nurse and, in the case of minor surgery, the supervision must be direct, continuous and personal.
+In addition, medical treatment or minor surgery must be supervised by a veterinary surgeon or registered veterinary nurse and, in the case of minor surgery, the supervision must be direct, continuous and personal.
 The medical treatment or minor surgery must be carried out in the course of the student veterinary nurse's training (see paragraph 18.5).

 18.5 The RCVS has interpreted these as follows: